dhemery/cwd.dhemery.com/site/posts/2005-04-isolation.md

 ---
-category:  Coding
-- Testing
+title: Test Classes in Isolation and in Collaboration
 date: 2005/04/14 17:40:00
 tags:
+- coding
+- test automation
 - unit testing
-title: Test Classes in Isolation and in Collaboration
-comments: true
-published: true
-layout: post

 ---

 When I'm talking to programmers about writing tests for their own code, one of the questions that comes up often is:  <em>Should we test classes in isolation from each other, or in collaboration with each other?</em>